 Windows HomeGroups are great for setting up quick and easy sharing on home and small business networks.
 Here’s what you need to know to use them.

-HomeGroups debuted back in Windows 7, and are still around today in Windows 10.
+HomeGroups debuted back in Windows 7.
 They’re designed to simplify sharing folders and printers between Windows computers on small, local networks.
 And, let’s face it.
 Sharing stuff in Windows the normal way can be a little cumbersome when all you really want to do is make sure your family can view your pictures and use your printer.

 If there is no HomeGroup already on your network, you’ll need to create one.
 You can do this on any PC that you want to be part of the HomeGroup.
 Click Start, type “homegroup,” and then click the “HomeGroup” control panel app.